ministryofjustice/calculate-release-dates/README.md

 If this is a HMPPS project then the project will be created as part of bootstrapping - see https://github.com/ministryofjustice/dps-project-bootstrap.

+This bootstrap is community managed by the mojdt `#typescript` slack channel.
+Please raise any questions or queries there.
+Contributions welcome!

+Our security policy is located [here](https://github.com/ministryofjustice/hmpps-template-typescript/security/policy).

+More information about the template project including features can be found [here](https://dsdmoj.atlassian.net/wiki/spaces/NDSS/pages/3488677932/Typescript+template+project).

 ## Creating a CloudPlatform namespace

 When deploying to a new namespace, you may wish to use this template typescript project namespace as the basis for your new namespace: